margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Careers Introduction ##
 Every day on the earth people everywhere work,
-<br> with some making artwork; and some working as a clerk.
+<br> with some making art; and some working as a clerk.

 In the world there are over 12,000 types of jobs.
 <br> People everywhere work because they don’t want to be slobs.